Everyone knows the French Bulldog! They are the fourth most popular breed in the world.

 One of the main reasons why the french bulldog price is higher than most breeds is because they cannot conceive naturally.

 Their triangular body shape means they cannot reproduce naturally.
 Because of this many breeders resort to artificial insemination.

-In addition when giving birth females struggle to safely birth puppies due to their narrow hips.
-Over 80% of French Bulldog Puppies are born via caesarean section.
+In addition, when giving birth females struggle to safely birth puppies due to their narrow hips.
+Over 80% of French Bulldog Puppies are born via cesarean section.

 Females will only come into season once or twice per year and will only birth one or two puppies at a time.
 This means they can only produce two to four puppies each year.
 This is much lower than the six to twelve puppies each year for most breeds.